ppy/osu-wiki/news/2020-07-02-mappers-report-may-june.md

 ### osu!catch

-- **[Dashes and higher-snapped dashes on Rain's](https://osu.ppy.sh/community/forums/topics/1033696):** This RC change defines the allowed snap for dashes on Rain difficulties.
+- **[Dashes and higher-snapped dashes on Rain difficulties](https://osu.ppy.sh/community/forums/topics/1033696):** This RC change defines the allowed snap for dashes on Rain difficulties.
 It also clarifies the definition of a higher-snapped dashes which was a problem for almost half a year.

 ### osu!mania